-termination within two years following the change in control, and vest based on the actual level of the attainment of the applicable control.
-Other than as set forth in the table, performance shares that remain unvested as of any termination of employment will be forfeited
+The following table sets forth the treatment of our outstanding performance shares upon certain termination events and a change in control.
+Other than as set forth in the table, performance shares that remain unvested as of any termination of employment will be forfeited.